 You should cultivate tomato plants in a pot with soil that has been altered to have less nitrogen and phosphorus to fix the soil with too many nutrients.

-When the foliage is affected, it will not restore.
+When the foliage is affected, it will not be restored.
 Remove the injured leaves to allow the plant to focus solely on new growth.
 Before pruning, make sure to shade the new growth with a sunshade.

 You certainly can.
 Be careful to remove or slice off the infected areas, known as the black molds.